Thanks for visiting Free Tours by Foot New York!

 TIP: Admission to the museum is included for free with the purchase of either the New York Pass, the Explorer Pass or the CityPass booklet.
 Read our post comparing the different tourist attractions passes in NYC.

-Prices as of 2019: (Prices below do not reflect $2 service fee per ticket)
+Prices: (Prices below do not reflect $2 service fee per ticket)

 Free admission will be available for all visitors every Tuesday, from 5 pm to 8 pm (last entry at 7 pm).